Homeowners Need To Know BEFORE

 About Carpet Salespeople

-homes are simple or easy to measure because the rooms are simple and square.
+homes are simple or easy to measure because the rooms are small or square.
 While other

-simple room oddities can be very difficult and time consuming for inexperienced salespeople to measure up
+Unusual room dimensions and layout oddities can be very difficult and time consuming for inexperienced salespeople to measure up

 You need to learn how to avoid this common carpet measuring problem which in some

 cases may be a deliberate carpet-measuring scam to charge you more for